minagawah/map-supercluster-example/README.md

 ### 2-5.
 Subdirectory Path

-CRA has a smart feature looking up subdirectory set to `"homepage"`, and automatically sets it to `process.env.PUBLIC_URL`.
+CRA has a smart feature that you can specify a subdirectory to `"homepage"` in your `package.json`, and CRA automatically sets it to `process.env.PUBLIC_URL`.

 `package.json`
 ```json
 "homepage": "/mina/map-supercluster",
 ```

+and in the routes:

 `src/index.jsx`
 ```jsx